ninaleo/ransut-core/docs/20-Requirement-management/wide-requirement-specification.md

 ## Some guidelines for writer of requirement specification

-If you need template documents you will find then under [template folder](./templates)

-> With the PlantUML tool, it is possible to draw, for example, descriptions in the UML markup language and integrate them into MarkDown descriptions.
+> If you need template documents you will find then under [template folder](./templates).
+With the PlantUML tool, it is possible to draw, for example, descriptions in the UML markup language and integrate them into MarkDown descriptions.
 During the course there is useful to familiarize yourself with its use http://plantuml.com/ and try to apply it as much as possible in different areas.

 ## Table of contents

->Update according you own document..
+>Update table of contents according project needs

 1. [Introduction](#introduction)
 1. [Principal / client](#Principal)